lammps/lammps/doc/src/Manual_build.rst

 the HTML and PDF files are not included.
 Instead you need to create them, in one of two ways:

 a.
 You can "fetch" the current HTML and PDF files from the LAMMPS web site.
 Just type "make fetch".
-This should create a html\_www dir and Manual\_www.pdf/Developer\_www.pdf files.
-Note that if new LAMMPS features have been added more recently than the date of your version, the fetched documentation will include those changes (but your source code will not, unless you update your local repository).
+This should download a html\_www directory and Manual\_www.pdf/Developer\_www.pdf files.
+Note that if new LAMMPS features have been added more recently than the date of your LAMMPS version, the fetched documentation will include those changes (but your source code will not, unless you update your local repository).

 b.
 You can build the HTML and PDF files yourself, by typing "make html" followed by "make pdf".
-This requires various tools including Sphinx, which the build process will attempt to download and install into a virtual environment in the folder doc/docenv, if not already available.
+This requires various tools including Sphinx, which the build process will attempt to download and install automatically into a virtual environment in the folder doc/docenv, if not already available.
 See more details below.
-To generate the PDF version of the manual, additionally PDFLaTeX and several LaTeX packages are required.
+To generate the PDF version of the manual, additionally the PDFLaTeX software and several LaTeX packages are required.

 ----------

-The generation of all documentation is managed by the Makefile in the doc dir.
+The generation of all documentation is managed by the Makefile in the doc directory.

 .. code-block:: bash